sthysel-freight/labstack/README.md

 # LABStack (Version 0.0.1)

-Raspberry Pi 4.0 running Arch arm with a predominantly docker hosted stack of usefull LAB IIOT Tools.
+Raspberry Pi 4.0 running Arch ARM with a predominantly docker hosted stack of usefull LAB IIOT Tools.

+- ansible is used to prep the pi for docker and keep things tight
+- docker-compose is used to maintain the service stack

 ## Prep SD card